Early Failure Detection in Autonomous Surgical Soft-Tissue Manipulation via Uncertainty Quantification: Methodology

 We aim to augment the DeformerNet model with uncertainty quantification to enable early task failure detection.
 To this end, we propose the use of a deep ensemble consisting of multiple DeformerNet models.
 Each model predicts a change in position and orientation of the robot's end effector that will deform the object being manipulated toward the goal shape.
 At inference time, the positional component $\hat{\boldsymbol{p}}$ of the deep ensemble's prediction is computed by averaging the positional component of the individual models,

 where $N$ is the number of models in the ensemble, and $\hat{\boldsymbol{p}}_i$ is the positional output of model $i$.

 At inference time, the orientation component of the deep ensemble's output is found by first computing the arithmetic mean $\mathrm{S}$ of the set of rotation matrices produced by the individual models of the ensemble, $\mathrm{S} = \frac{1}{N}\sum_{i=1}^N{\hat{\mathrm{R}}_i}$. where $N$ is the number of models, and $\hat{\mathrm{R}}_i$ is the rotation matrix output by model $i$.
 Matrix $\mathrm{S}$, however, will almost certainly not satisfy the constraints required to form a valid rotation matrix.
-To obtain a valid rotation matrix, we take the singular value decomposition, $\mathrm{S} = \mathrm{U}\mathrm{D}\mathrm{V}'$ and multiply $\mathrm{U}$ and $\mathrm{V}'$ to obtain a rotation matrix that minimizes the Euclidean norm to $\mathrm{S}$ and is therefore the rotation matrix that minimizes the average geodesic distance to each component rotation matrix~\cite{sarabandi2020closed}:
+To obtain a valid rotation matrix, we take the singular value decomposition, $\mathrm{S} = \mathrm{U}\mathrm{D}\mathrm{V}'$ and multiply $\mathrm{U}$ and $\mathrm{V}'$ to obtain a rotation matrix that minimizes the Euclidean norm to $\mathrm{S}$ and is therefore the rotation matrix that minimizes the average geodesic distance to each component rotation matrix~\citep{sarabandi2020closed}:

 We compute the ensemble's predictive variance for both position and rotation individually.
-Positional variance is measured as the average squared distance to the deep ensemble's positional prediction ($\hat{\boldsymbol{p}}$ in Equation~\eqref{eq:pos_mean}) for each component network:
+Positional variance is the average squared distance to the deep ensemble's positional prediction ($\hat{\boldsymbol{p}}$ in Equation~\eqref{eq:pos_mean}) for each component network:

 For rotational variance, we measure the average geodesic distance to the ensemble's predicted rotation matrix ($\hat{\mathrm{R}}$ in Equation~\eqref{eq:rot_mean}):